Jun4928/algorithms/leetcode/binary-search/README.md

  * @param {number[]} potions
  * @param {number} success
  * @return {number[]}
- */
-var successfulPairs = function (spells, potions, success) {
+ * when the target is not on the list, but wants to find the bigger ones than the target */ var successfulPairs = function (spells, potions, success) {
   let binarySearch = (arr, target) => {